Ahh engagement! It’s a shiny metric in the membership site and online course world.

 If you want a successful forum, someone’s got to do this work, whether it’s you or not.

 Your Community Is Not Very Tech Savvy

 One downside of setting up membership forum software for your members is that it’s not as intuitive as other means of communication, like social media.

 Sometimes adding a forum means getting people to log in somewhere else (prompting them to reset their password if they’ve forgotten it) or learn a new forum platform.

-If you’re contrasting an on-site forum with something like a Facebook group, where most people are constantly logged into Facebook and it’s easy to post a response or question… then it’s an extra step to get people to use the forum.
+If you’re contrasting an on-site forum with something like a Facebook group, where most people are constantly logged into Facebook and it’s easy to post a response or ask questions… then it’s an extra step to get people to use the membership forum.